sirius-ms/sirius-docs.github.io/docs/_pages/advanced-background-information.md

 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption>SIRIUS sub tool dependencies.</figcaption>
+  <figcaption>SIRIUS workflow dependencies.</figcaption>
 </figure>

-## Spectral library matching via custom databases
+## Spectral library matching

-SIRIUS 6 offers to import local libraries containing spectral reference data.
-Supported import formats for spectral data are .ms, .mgf, .msp, .mat, .txt (MassBank), .mb, .json (GNPS, MoNA).
-Spectra need to be annotated with a structure and be centroided.
+SIRIUS 6 allows importing local libraries containing spectral reference data.
+Supported import formats are `.ms`, `.mgf`, `.msp`, `.mat`, `.txt` (MassBank), `.mb`, `.json` (GNPS, MoNA).
+Spectra must be annotated with a structure and be centroided.
-SIRIUS will automatically perform spectral library search against all available libraries every time the molecular formula annotation subtool is used.
-Spectral library matching is performed using the cosine score with squared peak intensities and ignored precursor peak.
+SIRIUS will automatically perform spectral library search against all available libraries whenever the molecular formula annotation workflow is used.
+Spectral library matching is performed using the cosine score with squared peak intensities, ignoring the precursor peak.

 ### Spectral matching influence on SIRIUS and CSI:FingerID results

-In SIRIUS 6, spectral library matches are treated as annotations to CSI:FingerID results.
-A spectral library match will not influence the rank of a structure candidate, but annotated to CSI:FingerID results instead.
-In case where a high quality spectral library hit is found where the corresponding molecular formula would not have been considered by SIRIUS, that molecular formula will be forcibly added to the list of molecular formula candidates.
+In SIRIUS 6, spectral library matches are added as annotations to CSI:FingerID results and do not influence the ranking of structure candidates.
+If a high-quality spectral library hit is found for a molecular formula that SIRIUS would not have otherwise considered, that molecular formula is forcibly added to the list of candidates.
-This done to ensure that no spectral library matches are lost when using CSI:FingerID.
+This ensures that no spectral library matches are overlooked when using CSI:FingerID.

 ## Molecular formula annotation concepts